The Definitive List of Things You Never Need to Buy

 Cable TV

 With even Disney now in the streaming game, the time has come to cut the cord.
-The number of people doing so keeps growing year by year — no surprise, given that cable rates often top $100 a month, while services such as Hulu, Amazon Prime, and Netflix sell unlimited plans for less than $15 a month.
-An alternative if you can't give up ESPN or the History Channel: Sling TV, which costs $35 and up a month.
-Or, try negotiating a better deal to save on cable.
+The number of people doing so keeps growing year by year — no surprise, given that cable rates often top $100 a month, while services such as Hulu, Amazon Prime, and Netflix sell unlimited plans for less than $20 a month.
+But be careful — if you get too many streamers, you could easily exceed the cost of cable.

 Related: Which Streaming Service Gives You the Most Bang for Your Buck?